 As usual, we have an incredible line-up of talks, workshops and films planned.
 The current line-up is below (subject to change).

-The full programme will be available to download a couple of weeks before the event.
+The full programme is available to download here.

 There will be a couple of introductory sessions on the Friday evening, but the festival only really gets going on Saturday morning, to give people the chance to arrive.